KJ Hamler vs Chase Claypool

 Draft capital.
-Both very high draft picks.
+Both are very high draft picks.
 Hamler went 46th overall to an offense we think should be good this year.
 Before taking Hamler in the 2nd, they drafted Jeudy in the 1st round and they already have a bonafide superstar in Sutton (*subtle nod to Sutton*).

 Claypool went 49th overall to an offense we know is good and has been great for fantasy purposes for years.
 They have 2 very good WRs in Juju and DJ.
 Both Hamler and Claypool will start out the year as the 3rd WR on their respective teams and no one is arguing that.

 Claypool is the much better player in that regard.
 He is a massive body coming in a 6'4" 235 pounds who runs a 4.42 40 time.
 129.8 speed score.
 131.9 burst score and if you say he's a TE, tells the world all we need to know.